-ImpactIsrael outperforms most other charities in America; only 15% of charities evaluated have received at least 5 consecutive 4-star evaluations.
+ImpactIsrael outperforms most other charities in America; only 15% of charities evaluated have received at least five consecutive four star evaluations.

 ImpactIsrael is pleased to announce that for the fifth year in a row, it has received an exemplary Four Star Rating from Charity Navigator, the top independent charity evaluator in the United States.
 This accomplishment indicates that ImpactIsrael outperforms most other charities in the U.S. for sound fiscal management and commitment to accountability and transparency.
 Only 15 percent of charities evaluated have received five consecutive Four Star Ratings, which is the highest rating possible on Charity Navigator’s rating scale.